canjs/canjs/docs/can-guides/Guides.md

 ## Introduction

-If you’re reading this, you’ve already taken the first step.
-You’ve met CanJS!
+If you’re reading this, you’ve already taken the first step: you’ve met CanJS!
 Maybe you heard about it at a meetup, or read about it on a blog, but before you spend any time with it, you want to know “who is CanJS?”

-CanJS is part of the DoneJS family of open source projects.
+CanJS is part of the [DoneJS](https://donejs.com/) family of open source projects.
 The [DoneJS Team](https://donejs.com/About.html#section=section_Team) and [Bitovi](http://bitovi.com) are responsible for CanJS.
 They steer its direction, add features, fix bugs, and help you become successful.
 Feel free to say hello anytime on [Gitter chat](https://gitter.im/canjs/canjs) or the [forums](http://forums.donejs.com/c/canjs).